IanMarteens/Austra/README.md

 * Overload resolution has been enhanced.
 The parser is now shorter, easier to read and faster.
 * AUSTRA has been added as the main application for using the language.
 It is a WPF application, running on .NET Core 7/8.
 * Moving Average models can be generated and estimated.
+* Linear programming has been added to the library, and it is available in the language.

 ## Next steps